-Russell’s sawmill is the Bee’s knees
+Russell’s Sawmill is the Bee’s Knees

 Russell Bee is almost 80 years old and owns a farm near Dannevirke, a small township located on the North Island of New Zealand.
 For the past 35 years, Russell and his wife Jan have been living in a big old wooden house, which was built in 1868.